nguyendai236/PIA/README.md

 # Parking Incentive Allocation for Ridesharing Systems
-Data used in the paper 'A Parking Incentive Allocation Problem for Ridesharing Systems.'
+Data used in the paper "A Parking Incentive Allocation Problem for Ridesharing Systems."
 The following describes the columns contained in each file.

 drivers.csv: information about drivers.